-How it works: Right now, Cleanly only has an iOS app, but you can place an order on their website.
+How it works: Cleanly is currently an iOS exclusive, but you can still place an order on the company’s website.
 Schedule your pick-up and delivery for between 7 a.m. and 10 p.m., and either be home to greet them or leave your laundry bag outside your door.
 The company prefers not to leave your clean clothes sitting on the stoop, though.
 Cleanly has separate bags for your regular laundry and dry-clean items.

-Pricing: $1.50 per pound for wash and fold, dry cleaning prices vary by item; there’s a $20 minimum
+Pricing: $1.50 per pound for wash and fold, dry cleaning prices vary by item; $20 minimum

 Turn around time: 24 hours for wash and fold, 36 for dry cleaning